erikfredner/cv/cv.md

 "Counting on the *Norton Anthology of American Literature*."\
 Co-authored with Porter, J.D.\
-Under review at *American Literature*.
+Revise and resubmit at *American Literature*.

 ### Edited Collections